gabelivan/wp-asset-clean-up/readme.txt

 == Installation ==
 1. Upload the "wp-asset-clean-up" folder in your plugins folder
 2. Activate the plugin (if server's PHP version is below 5.3, it will show you an error and activation will not be made)
-3. Edit any page / post/ custom post and you will see a meta box called "WP Asset Clean Up" which will load the list of all the loaded .css and .js files
+3. Edit any page / post/ custom post and you will see a meta box called "WP Asset CleanUp" which will load the list of all the loaded .css and .js files
-4. To unload the assets for the "Home Page", go to "WP Asset Clean Up" menu on the left panel of the Dashboard
+4. To unload the assets for the "Home Page", go to "WP Asset CleanUp" menu on the left panel of the Dashboard

 == Frequently Asked Questions ==
 = What PHP version is required for this plugin to work? =

 5.3+

-= I've noticed scripts and styles that are loaded on the page, but they do not show in the "WP Asset Clean Up" list when editing the page.
+= I've noticed scripts and styles that are loaded on the page, but they do not show in the "WP Asset CleanUp" list when editing the page.
 Why is that? =

 If that's the case, then those assets weren't loaded properly into WordPress by the theme/plugin author as they were likely hardcoded and not enqueued the WordPress way.
 Here's a tutorial that will help you understand better the enqueuing process: http://www.wpbeginner.com/wp-tutorials/how-to-properly-add-javascripts-and-styles-in-wordpress/